Volume & Issue: Volume 11, Issue 4 - Serial Number 46, 2008

 Comparison of Skin Erythema and Melanin Level in Sulfur Mustard Induced Chronic Skin Lesions and Normal Skin

-Background: Sulfur mustard gas is a chemical agent that has been used in many wars, especially in Iran-Iraq war.
+Abstract Background: Sulfur mustard gas is a chemical agent that has been used in many wars, especially in Iran-Iraq war.
 This chemical agent affects many organs including lungs, eyes and skin, causing numerous acute and chronic lesions including erythema and hyperpigmentation, respectively.
-This study was conducted ...
-Read More
+This study was conducted to evaluate erythema and melanin in subjects with a history of exposure to sulfur mustard.

 Original Article